Coltinating/ClippingHub/README.md

 # ClippingHub

 Desktop app for clipping Rumble streams and VODs.
-Paste a URL, set your in/out points, and export clips with optional watermarks and outros.
+Navigate to your desired Channel or Paste a URL, set your in/out points, and export clips with optional watermarks and outros.
 Built on Electron + ffmpeg.

 ![ClippingHub UI](assets/ui.png)